peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Decrement()`<br>
  Returns one subtracted from this arbitrary-precision integer.
 * `EInteger Divide​(int intValue)`<br>
- Divides this instance by the value of an arbitrary-precision integer.
+ Divides this arbitrary-precision integer by a 32-bit signed integer and returns the result.
 * `EInteger Divide​(long longValue)`<br>
- Not documented yet.
+ Divides this arbitrary-precision integer by a 64-bit signed integer and returns the result.
 * `EInteger Divide​(EInteger bigintDivisor)`<br>
- Divides this instance by the value of an arbitrary-precision integer.
+ Divides this arbitrary-precision integer by another arbitrary-precision integer and returns the result.
 * `EInteger[] DivRem​(int intDivisor)`<br>
- Divides this object by a 32-bit signed integer and returns the quotient and remainder.
+ Divides this arbitrary-precision integer by a 32-bit signed integer and returns a two-item array containing the result of the division and the remainder, in that order.
 * `EInteger[] DivRem​(long intDivisor)`<br>
- Not documented yet.
+ Divides this arbitrary-precision integer by a 64-bit signed integer and returns a two-item array containing the result of the division and the remainder, in that order.
 * `EInteger[] DivRem​(EInteger divisor)`<br>
- Divides this object by another arbitrary-precision integer and returns the quotient and remainder.
+ Divides this arbitrary-precision integer by another arbitrary-precision integer and returns a two-item array containing the result of the division and the remainder, in that order.
 * `boolean equals​(java.lang.Object obj)`<br>
  Determines whether this object and another object are equal and have the same type.